DP-SPRT: Differentially Private Sequential Probability Ratio Tests: Introduction

 \cite{wang2022differentially} explored the privatization of SPRT by adding Laplace noise to thresholds and using the exponential mechanism for the final decision.
 However, due to their specific use case, their approach provides a weaker notion of privacy that only requires that critical privacy failures do not happen only for a subset of plausible datasets.
 In contrast, our work maintains DP throughout the testing process while working to minimize stopping time. \cite{Cummings22DPSPRT} developed PrivSPRT, a private version of the SPRT using Gaussian noise with Renyi DP guarantees \citep{mironov2017renyi}.
 The authors provide upper bounds on the error probabilities given fixed thresholds and noise level, but do not specify how to calibrate these thresholds to achieve desired Type I and Type II error rates while maintaining a desired privacy guarantee.
 In practice, this forces to rely on Monte Carlo simulation to determine appropriate thresholds, a process that may itself leak privacy in certain scenarios \citep{papernot2021hyperparameter}.
-In this work, we overcome this limitation and provide an explicit threshold calibration to guarantee specified upper bounds on the errors as well as the desired privacy guarantees.
-Additionally, we provide a more general method supporting multiple noise mechanisms, and subsampling methods.

 Another related line of work is Differentially Private Best Arm Identification (DP-BAI) in bandits~\citep{dpseOrSheffet,kalogerias2020best,azize2023complexity,azize2024differentially}.
 BAI is a generalization of sequential hypothesis testing, where we simultaneously test means of multiple distributions to identify the largest one. \citep{azize2023complexity,azize2024differentially} design algorithms for $\varepsilon$-DP-BAI whose sample complexity has irreducible problem-dependent constants compared to the lower bound, keeping the optimal algorithm design open.
 Thus, we focus on the archetypal setup of testing two hypotheses, and aim to explicate the privacy-utility trade-offs.